GoogleChromeLabs/AutoWebPerf/README.md

 ## Design

-AWP is designed with modules, including modules for running audits with WebPageTest, PageSpeedInsight, or other tools, and modules for reading/writing data from data platforms such as JSON, GoogleSheets or a Cloud service.
+AWP is designed with modules, including modules for running audits with WebPageTest, PageSpeedInsights, or other tools, and modules for reading/writing data from data platforms such as JSON, GoogleSheets or a Cloud service.